Standard C++ Modules

 Module and module unit

 A module consists of one or more module units.
-A module unit is a special translation unit.
-Every module unit must have a module declaration.
+A module unit is a special kind of translation unit.
+A module unit should almost always start with a module declaration.
 The syntax of the module declaration is:

 [export] module module_name[:partition_name];

-In this document, module units are classified into:
+In this document, module units are classified as:

-A primary module interface unit is a module unit whose module declaration is export module module_name;.
-The module_name here denotes the name of the module.
+A primary module interface unit is a module unit whose module declaration is export module module_name; where module_name denotes the name of the module.
 A module should have one and only one primary module interface unit.

 A module implementation unit is a module unit whose module declaration is module module_name;.
-A module could have multiple module implementation units with the same declaration.
+Multiple module implementation units can be declared in the same module.

 An internal module partition unit is a module unit whose module declaration is module module_name:partition_name;.
 The partition_name should be unique within any given module.

-In this document, we use the following umbrella terms:
+In this document, we use the following terms:

-• An importable module unit refers to either a module interface unit or a internal module partition unit.
+• An importable module unit refers to either a module interface unit or an internal module partition unit.

-• A module partition unit refers to either a module interface partition unit or a internal module partition unit.
+• A module partition unit refers to either a module partition interface unit or an internal module partition unit.

-A Built Module Interface file stands for the precompiled result of an importable module unit.
-It is also called the acronym BMI generally.
+A Built Module Interface (or BMI) is the precompiled result of an importable module unit.

 Global module fragment